MewsSystems/gitbook-distributor-guide/distributor-api-v1/general-guidelines.md

 ## Usage

-Distributor API is a public API with no authorization that is designed to be consumed directly by frontend clients.
+The Distributor API is a public API with client name authorization.
+It is designed to be consumed directly by frontend clients.
 It is unsuitable for continuous polling by a single server due to the built in anti-scraping protection and such requests can fail.
 For server to server communication, please refer to [Connector API](https://mews-systems.gitbook.io/connector-api/)

 ## Requests